LLNL/Umpire/docs/sphinx/features/device_allocators.rst

 Retrieving a DeviceAllocator Object
 -----------------------------------

-The :class:`umpire::get_device_allocator` host/device function returns the DeviceAllocator object that corresponds to the ID or name given.
+After creating a DeviceAllocator, we can immediately start using that allocator to allocate device memory.
+To do this, we have the :class:`umpire::get_device_allocator` host/device function which returns the DeviceAllocator object corresponding to the ID or name given.
 The DeviceAllocator class also includes a helper function, :class:`umpire::is_device_allocator`, to query whether or not a given ID corresponds to an existing DeviceAllocator.
 Below is an example of using the **ID** to obtain the DeviceAllocator object: